Topic of Study [For H2 History Students]:

 Section B: Essay Writing

-What can we learn from this case study?
+What can we learn from this article?

 Consider the following question: